eccentricdevotion/TARDIS/presets.md

 presets in total on two pages, plus one special hidden preset, and one custom preset that server admins can set up themselves — see the [Custom preset page.](custom-preset.html)

+There are also some adaptive presets that are selected by biome when th Chameleon Circuit is set to Adaptive Biome mode.
+You can view those on the [Adaptive Presets page](adaptive-presets.html).

 ## Page one

 These presets use regular Minecraft blocks.
 When materialising they cycle through stained glass and regular glass for